it-spirit/spirit.plone.theming/docs/source/configuration.rst

 Next, click the **Add-Ons** item in the *Plone Configuration* section.
 You should see an item called **spirit.plone.theming**.

+Once installed, you should see the add-on within the list of activated add-ons, as the next screenshot shows:

 .. image:: ../_images/setup_select_add_on.png